marinebon/info-mb/prep/captions/forage_fish_intro.md

-Forage species form dense school or aggregations, and when present in high abundance are important food for large predators such as sharks, sea lions, whales, and seabirds.
-When in low abundance the local abundance and health of predators may be reduced.
+Forage species form dense schools or aggregations, and when present in high abundance are important food for large predators such as sharks, sea lions, whales, and seabirds.
+When in low abundance the local health and abundance of predators may be reduced.